Unless noted, all kickoffs at 7:30 p.m.

 Last year: Patton beat Mountain Heritage, 41-34.

 Notes: One Robinson exits, another enters?
-Mountain Heritage freshman Trey Robinson could be the incoming starter at quarterback for a football team coached by his father, Cougars coach Joey Robinson.
+Mountain Heritage freshman Trey Robinson could be the incoming starter at quarterback for a football team coached by his father, Joey Robinson.
 Older brother, Trevor, amassed 2,802 combined yards of offense with 34 touchdowns as a senior in 2013.
 Trey Robinson has been sharing reps with junior Bryson Cooper in the preseason.
 Mountain Heritage will be one of the youngest teams in the Western Highlands Conference with just 10 seniors, including running backs Dalton Cannon (399 yards, two touchdowns) and Joey Brown.

 Pick: Mountain Heritage by 1.